Lazyval: Compile-Time Code Generator for Domain Primitives in Java & Kotlin

 Property Description

-Comma separated List of Generator-IDs which should not generate output despite being found on the classpath.
+Comma separated List of Generator-IDs that should not generate output despite being found on the classpath.
 Active Generator-IDs are printed to the console during compilation.

 License